vectara/vectara-docs/www/docs/api-jumpstart.md

     }
   ]
 }
 ```

-1.

 ## Create a new index and ingest a document

-In this example, you want to create a new index and ingest a new document in
+In this example, you want to create a new index and also ingest a document in
 this new index.

 1. Execute the following cURL command: